morteng/SF4/VALIDATION.md

 # Validation Rules

 ## Database Operations
-- Pre-op validation
+- Pre-op validation in services
-- Flexible date handling
+- Flexible date handling in models
-- Error rollback
+- Error rollback in BaseService
-- Post-op verification
+- Post-op verification in tests
-- Context managers
+- Context managers for transactions
+- Consistent validation patterns across all entities

 ## CSRF Validation
 - Validate CSRF on all form submissions